-Chapter 2 focuses on ULSU's core activities (key processes) and areas of responsibility.
+Chapter 2 focuses on UniJobs's core activities (key processes) and areas of responsibility.
 For each core activity, process and responsibility, it would be appropriate to include:

-- A short description of the activity (what you do and how you do it) and how the activity specifically supports ULSU strategy and/or policy - Clear identification of the outputs and customers of the activity/process - How ULSU systematically assesses the effectiveness of the activity in an evidencebased manner (how do you know it works?) - How ULSU systematically improves the activity - The extent to which the activity/process is documented - Whether or not the activity/process is underpinned by a specific ULSU (or broader UL) policy - How ULSU ensures the activity/process is (and remains) in compliance with ULSU policies and, if applicable, UL policies - How staff members are kept informed of changes in policies and procedures - How ULSU benchmarks its activities and performance/outputs against other students' unions, national or international.
-(For example, how do you systematically inform yourself of relevant international good practice and trends and practice/performance in other unions?
-To what extent has ULSU established effective links with appropriate national and international cognates/partners?)

-- How the findings of the activity can be used to effect change within ULSU, the student body or UL as a whole (impact) - A brief evaluation of the extent to which the activity/process is fit for purpose
+- A short description of the activity (what you do and how you do it) and how the activity specifically supports UniJobs's strategy and/or policies - How UniJobs systematically assesses the effectiveness of the activity in an evidence-based manner (how do you know it works?) - How UniJobs systematically improves the activity - The extent to which the activity/process is documented - Whether or not the activity/process is underpinned by a specific UniJobs (or broader UL) policy - How UniJobs ensures the activity/process is (and remains) in compliance with UniJobs and, if applicable, UL policies - How UniJobs ensures transparency, accountability and best practice in relation to its budgetary and financial practices - How risk is identified and managed - A brief evaluation of the extent to which the activity/process is fit for purpose